The Largest Economies in the World Are Set for a Massive Change

 France’s GDP growth will be around 1.7% this year, and is projected to fall slightly in 2020 to 1.6%.
 The current nominal GDP of the French economy is $2.58 trillion, making it the third-largest European economy, representing about 20% of Europe’s GDP.
 When we look at GDP per capita, France is among the countries with the highest standard of living, with an average purchasing power of $44,549 per person.

 The French economy relies mostly on the service sector, which amounts to over 70% of the country’s GDP.
-This is the best economy in the world for tourism, and being the most-visited country is one of the key components of France’s success, along with its luxury goods and cosmetics industries.
+This is the leading economy in the world for tourism, and being the most-visited country is one of the key components of France’s success, along with its luxury goods and cosmetics industries.
 It’s also the nation with the highest number of science graduates per thousand workers in Europe, and a global leader in the automotive, aerospace, and railway sectors.

 When it comes to agriculture, France is also among the largest producers and exporters in the world, coming second only to the United States in terms of agricultural export figures.
 The country is also uniquely positioned for the future because of its French-speaking former colonies in Africa, but we’ll cover that in the section below.